spiral-project/ihatemoney/docs/configuration.md

 ## APPLICATION_ROOT

-If empty, ihatemoney will be served at domain root (e.g:
+By default, ihatemoney will be served at domain root (e.g:
 *http://domain.tld*), if set to `"/somestring"`, it will be served from a "folder" (e.g: *http://domain.tld/somestring*).